 The output of the command when searching for mysql, for example, would be similar to the example below.

 mysql 5872 0.0 5.0 623912 51236 ?
 Ssl Jul16 2:42 /usr/sbin/mysqld

 Here the process ID is the first number on the row, 5872 in this case, which then can be used to get further information on this particular task.

 If your important process has a very high OOM score, it is possible the process is wasting memory and should be looked into.
-However just high OOM score, if the memory usage otherwise remains nominal, is no reason for concern.
-OOM killer can be disabled, but this is not recommended as it might cause unhandled exceptions in out of memory situations, possibly leading to a kernel panic or even a system halt.
+However just a high OOM score, if the memory usage otherwise remains nominal, is no reason for concern.
+OOM killer can be disabled, but this is not recommended as it might cause unhandled exceptions in out-of-memory situations, possibly leading to a kernel panic or even a system halt.

 To change how the system handles overcommit calls Linux has an application called ‘sysctl’ that is used to modify kernel parameters at runtime.
 You can list all sysctl controlled parameters using the following.